abiodunjnr/End-to-End-Healthcare-Data-Pipeline-using-Snowflake-and-Azure/README.md

 # ❄️ Snowflake Healthcare Admissions Pipeline — Azure + Blob Storage + Snowsight

 An **end-to-end data engineering and analytics pipeline** built on **Snowflake** with Azure services to transform a 2024 healthcare admissions dataset into actionable insights.
 This project covers **ingestion, transformation, governance, orchestration, storage design, and dashboarding** — all focused on leveraging Snowflake’s cloud data platform.
+Visualized both in Snowsight dashboards and Power BI.

 > **Note:** This is an educational analytics project using synthetic healthcare data.
 No clinical claims are made.